-(a) Petrol: Motor Gasoline of the type on sale to the general public from UK roadside filling stations (see Appendix 1: Tables):
+(a) Petrol: Commercially available Motor Gasoline (see Appendix 1: Tables):

 BS EN 228 (unleaded and super-unleaded).

 Petrol is a product refined from crude oil that contains a large number of identifiable compounds that can typically be 250 in number.
 These compounds can be identified and compared to the available petrol from major oil companies and suppliers.